Description: Bluehost is one of the most established and well-known hosting brands on the internet. It’s a brand owned by Newfold Digital.

 WooCommerce Hosting is basically regular shared hosting with WordPress and the WooCommerce plugin installed.

-You can do a shared hosting plans, however, Bluehost markets an Online Store / WooCommerce Hosting plan separately.
-Basically, they bundle some critical paid WooCommerce extensions and other plugin subscription into a convenient bundle for starting a store with WordPress.
+You can do a shared hosting plan, however, Bluehost markets an Online Store / WooCommerce Hosting plan separately.
+Basically, they bundle some critical paid WooCommerce extensions and other plugin subscriptions into a convenient bundle for starting a store with WordPress.
 Check out the plans here.

 Is Bluehost Worth It?

 So is Bluehost good?
 Generally yes!
 But it also depends on your exact goals and resources.